 You can also participate in a seminar course, submitting a dissertation in place of one paper.
-Seminar courses vary each year but in the past have included Family in Society, Women and the Law, Ethics and Criminal Law, Public Law, and International Law.
+Seminar courses vary each year but in the past have included Family in Society, Women and the Law, Ethics and Criminal Law, Public Law, and Select Issues in International Law.

 Typical offers require

 IB: 40-41 points, with 776 at Higher Level

 For other qualifications, see our main Entrance requirements pages.

 Many A Level (or equivalent) subjects provide a good grounding for the study of Law at university, and Colleges have an open mind about the subjects that are a sound preparation.

 Good applicants tend to have taken subjects at A Level (or equivalent) that develop a careful, analytical approach to reading and which require them to present information in a way which is well structured and thoughtfully argued.
 In our experience, applicants with backgrounds in Mathematics and science subjects perform as well as those whose background is in humanities subjects.
 Many Colleges are pleased to see applicants with a mixed background in these subjects.

 Applicants are not required to have studied Law at GCSE or A Level.
 Those who have done so tend not to have any special advantage once they begin studying Law at university.
 Academic subjects other than Law will generally provide a solid foundation for the course, as well as giving a desirable breadth of experience.

 Churchill College has particularly stringent entrance requirements for Law.
 See the Churchill College website for details.

 Check College websites for College specific requirements.
 See also Entrance requirements and our Subject Matters leaflet for additional advice about general requirements for entry, qualifications and offers.